Costochondritis and Exercise

 When the pain levels have dropped enough, start with gentle movements, common in your sport, to loosen the muscles.

 Take tennis for example:

-- Then add volleys, which are shorter, stronger movements, to your training routine, for another week of two.
-As always, watch your symptoms and back off if pain starts to return.
+- Then, add volleys, which are shorter, stronger movements, to your training routine for another week or two.
+As always, watch your symptoms and back off if the pain starts to return.

-Stretching the pectoral muscles (pectoralis major and minor) - the muscles in your chest below your shoulders - helps to increase blood flow to the inflamed areas, and decrease tension.
+Stretching the pectoral muscles (pectoralis major and minor)—the muscles in your chest below your shoulders—helps increase blood flow to the inflamed areas and decrease tension.